First Tuesday Tours of City Hall

 Hungry for History Lectures

-World War I Centennial Series Lecture, June 2017 The Library & Archives hosts local history lectures for City employees to encourage a greater understanding of the community we serve.
-We often record these lectures so they can be reviewed by employees again and shared with citizens.
+The Municipal Archives hosts local history lectures for City employees to encourage a greater understanding of the community we serve.
+We often record these lectures so they can be reviewed by employees and shared with citizens.
 The following links will take you to the recordings available through YouTube:

 Presenter: Britni Delinger, Kelly Zacovic, and Luciana Spracher, City of Savannah, Municipal Archives